-An online database that allows students to upload their professional resume as it passively advertises you for career opportunities to thousands of ONU’s employers.
+An online database that allows students to upload their professional resumes as it passively advertises you for career opportunities to thousands of ONU’s employers.
 You can also store other documents for your personal use.
+It is also where the Office of Polar Careers stores numerous help documents in the Document Library to assist you with your career search.

 To access Polar Careers powered by Symplicity:

-- Click on the logo on the right side of the page
+- Click on the Polar Careers paw print logo to the right

 - Click Student/Alumni

-- Log in using your @onu.edu email address and your ONU password.
-If this does not work, click "forgot password", enter your email address and a new password will be sent to you.
-Once logged in, you can change this password using the "my accounts" tab
+- Log in using your full @onu.edu email address and your ONU password.
+If this does not work, click "forgot password," enter your email address and a new password will be sent to you.
+Once logged in, you can change this password using the "My Accounts" tab

 To access CareerShift:

-Over 85% of employers across all career fields report using LinkedIn to search for job candidates.
-Career professionals use it to network and gain recognition in their field.
+More than 85 percent of employers across all career fields report using LinkedIn to search for job candidates.
+Career professionals use it to network and gain recognition in their fields.
 Are you using this powerful online business-to-business social networking tool?
-If not, here is a resource to help you get started.
+If not, get started here.

 Our professional staff works with you to ensure you have the tools you need for your career search.
 Typical advising topics include:

-- Document reviews (Ex. resumes, cover letters, graduate school statements)
+- Document reviews (resumes, cover letters, graduate school statements, etc.)

 - Mock interviews